dloss/klp/README.md

 Use `--input-exec`/`-I` to transform events using Python code.
 The code is executed for each event, with all event fields available as Python variables.
 New fields can be created by assigning to variables, and any field can be modified or deleted.

-Here's a simple example that adds some derived fields:

 ```bash
 # Create uppercase message, extract status code, and add severity level
 $ klp app.log -I 'msg_upper = message.upper(); status = int(response[:3]); severity = "error" if status >= 500 else  "info"'